-Parents/guardians are permitted to take pictures and videos of their children in their classrooms.
-However, please check with the classroom teachers before including other children as not all children have permission to be photographed.
-Photos that include other children should not be posted to social media sites, including any screen shots taken from My Bright Day.
+Parents are permitted to take pictures and videos of their children in their classrooms.
+However, prior to taking photos or videos of your child with other children, please check with the classroom teachers, as not all children have permission to be photographed.
 Pictures and videos that include other children should not be posted to social media sites.